 While at CBS News, Axelrod has covered a broad range of domestic and international stories, notably the war in Iraq and the American invasion of Afghanistan.
 In 2003, Axelrod was the first television journalist to report live from Baghdad’s Saddam International Airport immediately after it fell to U.S. troops.
 His live coverage of the U.S. Army firing artillery rounds into Iraqi positions was the first to be broadcast by a reporter embedded with ground troops engaged in combat in Iraq.
 Axelrod also covered the departure of U.S. troops from Iraq and was the last reporter to leave with the military in December 2011.

-Born in New Brunswick, N.J., Axelrod was graduated from Cornell University in 1985 with a bachelor of arts in history and from Brown University in 1989 with a master of arts in history.
+Born in New Brunswick, N.J., Axelrod graduated from Cornell University in 1985 with a Bachelor of Arts in history and from Brown University in 1989 with a Master of Arts in history.

 Axelrod is the author of In the Long Run: A Father, a Son, and Unintentional Lessons in Happiness, which was published by Farrar, Straus and Giroux in 2011.

 He and his wife, Christina, have three children and live in Montclair, N.J.